tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 <p/>
 If you are from Rust or C communities, please [give Base a star](https://github.com/tensorbase/tensorbase).
 To help Base being the strong community voice: we can build best bigdata analytics infrastructure in the planet.

 If you are having some of dreams which Base have, we are the same data nerds.
-[Let's chase our dreams together!](https://github.com/tensorbase/tensorbase)
+[Join us!](https://github.com/tensorbase/tensorbase)